About the project (2025-2026)

 And I know I said that size didn’t matter, but this just happened to be the one, because it ticked all the boxes.
 I just fell in love with her.
 It could just as easily have been a smaller size and a different brand, but boy oh boy, whát a grand piano she is.

 To make matters even móre interesting: this was also the grand piano of choice of one of the great jazz pianists in the world, Herbie Hancock.
-He has actually played on this particular Fazioli on five occasions, of which one was at the North Sea Jazz Festival in Rotterdam.
+He has actually played on this particular Fazioli with this serial number, on five occasions, of which one was at the North Sea Jazz Festival in Rotterdam.
 So you can imagine that adds some real specific value and sentiment to my project.
 I can’t wait to get started!

 Current status

-I expect to release the triple CD album on all streaming platforms by May or June of 2026, including a limited amount of CD-albums, because, well, you know, I’m old school, I have to have something ‘physical’ I can touch and pass on.
+I expect to release my project on all streaming platforms by May of 2026, including a limited amount of ‘physical’ 3CD-albums, because, well, you know, I’m old school, I have to have something ‘physical’ I can touch and pass on.

 It has been quite the journey so far, but it has been a lot of fun too, as always.
 It feels great to build something new around an original musical idea and watch it develop and grow over the years.
 And it will be quite satisfying to see my work finally published for everyone to hear.